Dabronzo/DJFlamingo/README.md

 ## User Stories
 ### Admin
-- As an **admin** I can **create, edit, and delete** gigs so that I can **update the gigs for the DJ**
+- As an **admin** I can **create, edit, and delete gigs** so that I could **update the gigs for the DJ**
-- As an **admin** I can **delete a selected user** so that the user data **will be deleted from database**
+- As an **admin** I can **delete** a selected DJ so I can **update my team**
-- As an **admin** I can **set the agency tax** for each gig so that even if the tax changes in the future old gigs the old tax will remain
+- As an **admin** I can **set the agency tax** for each gig
-- As an **admin** I can click to **see all the user** registered so that see a table with all users
+- As an **admin** I can click to **see all the user** registered to see a table with all users
-- As an **admin** I can **click in on gig to view** so that access **more info about it**
+- As an **admin** I can **click in on gig to view** to access **more info about it**
-- As an **admin** I can use a f**ilter bar on the admin/home** so that **select the data** that I want to be displayed on the table
+- As an **admin** I can use a **filter bar on the admin/home** to **select the data** which I want to be displayed on the table
 - As an **admin** I can **access the history** of the gigs so that I’ll have **stored data** from gigs

 ### User DJ Stories
-- As a **DJ/use**r I can accept or refuse a gig offer so that I can let the admin know my answer about a proposal
+- As a **DJ/user** I can accept or refuse a gig offer to let the admin know my choice about a proposal
 - As a **DJ/user** I can **click in on gig** to view so that **access more info about it**
-- As a **DJ user** I can **view my own gigs** by order of date so that I have a **general vision about my next gigs**
+- As a **DJ user** I can **view my own gigs** chronologically so that I have a **general vision about my next gigs**
-- As a **DJ/user** I can **expect that the fees are calculated** so that know exactly how much I **should receive**
+- As a **DJ/user** I can **expect that the fees are calculated** to know exactly how much I **should receive**
-- As a **DJ/user** I can **get a specific view if I don't have any gigs assigned** so that know about my current gigs situation
+- As a **DJ/user** I can **get a specific view if I don't have any gigs assigned** to know about my current gigs situation
-- As a **user** I can **registrate or login** so that view **my page of gigs**
+- As a **user** I can **registrate or login** to view **my page of gigs**

 # Development Planes

 ## Strategy

-The electronic music has conquered the world, the scene took the lead of the night life and DJ sets became a common thing, from small dance clubs to big international festivals.
-Naturally the producers and agencies behind those events grew as well and the electronic music was consolidated as crucial part of the entertainment business.
-However fresh new musicians and artists struggle to find a stage with good payment deal.
-At the most cases the music gigs are not the primary income for artists, so looking for gigs and managing them takes a long and precious time.
-Flaming manager is addressed to those small artists and producers that does not have time or the structure that big agencies and musicians have to manage their events.
+Electronic music has conquered the world, taking the lead of the night life and DJ sets have become a common thing, found both in clubbing and international festivals.
+Naturally, as the genre boomed, simultaneously the events, the producers, artists and their agencies grew too, escalating in the electronic music being consolidated as a crucial part of the entertainment business.
+However, upcoming and new artists struggle to find a stage that comes with a fair cost management scheme.
+Often, the music gigs are not the primary income of artists, thus looking for gigs and managing them takes precious time that they’re lacking.
+Flamingo manager is addressed to those small artists and producers who simply do not have time or structure to manage their events as well as the giants do.

 ### Target

-**Amateur or beginning DJs.**
+**Amateur or beginning DJ's.**

-The aim of the software is to provide to the DJ simple information about when, where, and how much I’ll make of each gig
+The aim of the software is to provide DJ's some simple information about when, where, and how much can be made at each gig.

 **Music and event producer.**

-For the admin is to provide tools to create and assign gigs for the musician, keep an overall view of the gigs and edit it if necessary
+The admin is provided with tools to create and assign gigs for the musician, keep an overall view of the gigs and edit, if necessary.

 ## Scope

-The scope of the software should cover all the features that will achieve functionalities discussed on the strategy and the objective of the product.
+The scope of the software should cover all of the features which achieve functionalities discussed on the strategy and the objective of the product.

-- **Require Features**
+- **Required Features**
-    -  Only admins can create, delete, and edit gigs and venues
+    -  Only admins can create, delete, and edit gigs, and venues
-    -  Display for each user its own gigs
+    -  Each user has a display of their own gigs
-    -  Gigs can be created as a proposal or confirmed
+    -  Gigs can be created as a proposal or already confirmed
     -  Users can accept or refuse a gig proposal
-    -  Gigs are displayed in order of date
+    -  Gigs are displayed chronologically
-    -  Only display gigs with dates in future
+    -  Only display the upcoming gigs
-    -  Show history of past gigs
+    -  Possibility to view the history of previous gigs

 - **Desired Features**
-    - Each gig shows how many days is due to
+    - Each gig shows a day count until the event
-    - Agency fees can be assigned differently for each gig
+    - Agency fees can vary between the gigs

 ## Skeleton

-Initially a wireframe was created to set the main layout for the software.
-The header and footer features are fixed, and the content is dynamic changing depending on the user action and attributes.
-However I didn’t create wireframes for the other pages since that the main layout were already chosen.
+A wireframe was created to set the main layout for the software.
+The header and footer features are fixed, and the content is dynamic: reacts to the user action, based on user type.

-- ### User Agenda
+- ### DJ Agenda

-Home page where the user's gig are displayed by order and in cards
+Home page where the user's gig id is displayed chronologically.
 <details>
-<summary>View ser/DJ Agenda Home</summary>
+<summary>View DJ Agenda Home</summary>

 ![View Agenda User Home](/docs/images/app_design_home.png)
 </details>